Canonical Supermartingale Couplings: Regularity of Spence--Mirrlees Functions

 \emph{ Step 2: Approximation.} Fix $n\in\N$, let $y^{n}_{k}=2^{-n}k$ for $k\in\Z$ and let $f_{n}(x,\cdot)$ be the continuous, piecewise affine approximation to $f(x,\cdot)$ along this grid; that is, for $y^{n}_{k}\leq y< y^{n}_{k+1}$ we define

 We then have $|f_{n}(x,y)-f(x,y)|\leq 2^{-n}L$ for all $y\in K_{m}$ if $L$ is a Lipschitz constant for $f(x,\cdot)$ on $K_{m}$.
 In view of~\eqref{eq:uniformLipschitzConst}, this shows that

 \emph{Step 3: Refining the Topology.} Next, we introduce the topology $\tau$.
 The basic idea here is that if $\varphi$ is a real function with a single discontinuity at $y_{0}\in\R$, we can change the topology on $\R$ by declaring $y_{0}$ an isolated point and then $\varphi$ becomes continuous.
 More generally, \cite[Theorem~13.11, Lemma~13.3]{Kechris.95} show that given a countable family of Borel functions on $\R$, there exists a Polish topology $\tau\subseteq \cB(\R)$ which renders these functions continuous and refines the Euclidean topology.
 In particular, we can find $\tau$ such that $f(\cdot,y^{n}_{k})$ is $\tau$-continuous for all $n,k$.
 As $\tau$ refines the Euclidean topology, it readily follows that the functions $f_{n}$ defined in~\eqref{eq:contApproxFn} are $\tau\otimes\tau$-continuous.
-But now~\eqref{eq:contApproxUnifConv} yields that $f$ is continuous as well.
+But now~\eqref{eq:contApproxUnifConv} yields that $f$ is continuous as well (note that since $\tau$ refines the Euclidean topology, any $\tau\otimes\tau$-neighborhood contains a bounded one).

-It remains to remove the hypotheses stated in~\eqref{eq:contApproxZero} and~\eqref{eq:contApproxZeroDeriv}.
-Indeed, the above shows that the claim holds for
+It remains to remove the hypotheses~\eqref{eq:contApproxZero} and~\eqref{eq:contApproxZeroDeriv}.
+The above shows that the claim holds for $ \tilde{f}(x,y):=f(x,y)-f(0,y) - (\partial_{y} [f(x,y)-f(0,y)]_{y=0}) y; $ note that $\tilde{f}$ is again relaxed second-order Spence--Mirrlees.
 We can further refine~$\tau$ such that the two Borel functions subtracted on the right-hand side are $\tau$-continuous, and then the result for $f$ follows. \end{proof}

-As announced, the preceding result allows us to deduce the existence of optimal transports.
+The preceding result leads to the existence of optimal transports.

 \begin{lemma} Let $\mu\leq_{cd}\nu$ and let $\tau$ be a Polish topology on $\R$ which refines the Euclidean topology and induces the same Borel sets.
 Moreover, let $f: \R^{2}\to \overline{\R}$ be upper semicontinuous for the product topology $\tau\otimes\tau$ and suppose that $f^{+}$ is $\cS(\mu,\nu)$-uniformly integrable; i.e.,